-The Governing Body and Head Teacher must inform all staff of school policies and procedures related to fraud and theft, the controls in place to prevent them; and the consequences of breaching these controls.
+The Governing Board and Head Teacher must inform all staff of school policies and procedures related to fraud and theft, the controls in place to prevent them; and the consequences of breaching these controls.
 This information must also be included in induction for new school staff and governors.

-Where a Head Teacher or Governing Body becomes aware of any type of fraud, suspected fraud or attempted fraud, this must be reported to the LA's Chief Finance Officer via the Audit & Investigations Service.
+Where a Head Teacher or Governing Board becomes aware of any type of fraud, suspected fraud or attempted fraud, this must be reported to the LA's Director of Finance via the Audit & Investigations Service.